1. Help Center

 FAQs

-Can nested objectives be shared to other plans?
+Can nested objectives be linked to other plans?

-No, nested objectives must inherit the plan and focus area of its parent objective.
+No, nested objectives inherit the plan and focus area of its parent objective.

 Can a nested objective also be a contributing objective?

-Can a shared objective be added as a nested objective?
+Can a linked objective be added as a nested objective?